jhashikhar/digital-signal-governance/boundaries/relation-to-design-time-governance.md

 # Relation to Design-Time Governance

-**Digital Signal Governance — Boundary Document** Published by Shikhar Jha in association with Michvi LLP
+**Digital Signal Governance — Boundary Document**
+Published by Shikhar Jha in association with Michvi LLP | Version 1.1.0

 ---